Generalized multicategories: change-of-base, embedding, and descent: Fibrewise discrete morphisms

 \section{Fibrewise discrete morphisms}

-Let \(T\) be a cartesian monad on a lextensive category \( \cat V \), also denoting by \(T\) the induced strong monad on \( \SpanV \) \cite{Her00, CS10}.
+Let \(T\) be a cartesian monad on a lextensive category \( \cat V \), with terminal object denoted by \( \trm \).
+We also denote by \(T\) the induced strong monad on \( \SpanV \) \cite{Her00, CS10}.
 The \( \Set \)-monad \( \Tt \) under study (as well as its lax extension to \( \VMat \), also denoted by \( \Tt \)), is constructed via the following consequence of Proposition \ref{prop:doct.adj}:

 \begin{proposition} Let \( \bicat B \) be a 2-category, let \( (l,r,\eta,\epsilon) \colon b \to c \) be an adjunction in \(\bicat B\), and let \( (t,m,e) \) be a monad on \( c \).
 Then \( (rtl, r(m \circ t\epsilon t)l, rel \circ \eta) \) is a monad on \( b \), and we have a conjunction